SciKit-Surgery/scikit-surgerytutorial02/doc/06_Testing.rst

 ===============================================
 Start Testing with Tox
 ===============================================
-The SNAPPY Python template comes preconfigured to perform functional tests on your code, to test that your code conforms to Python's coding style (`PEP 8`_), and produce documentation for your code.
+The SciKit-Surgery Python template comes preconfigured to perform functional tests on your code, to test that your code conforms to Python's coding style (`PEP 8`_), and produce documentation for your code.
 This is all done with the helpful tox package, which is configured with the tox.ini file.